bacpack-system/package-tracker/README.md

 ## Local vs Remote Package Repository

-There are two ways how to access the Package Repository:
+There are two ways to access the Package Repository:

 - Local: download it locally manually and use "file://" URI scheme to access it.
   It is especially useful when offline access is needed, for testing purposes or for fine-grained control over which revision of the Package Repository to use.
-- Remote: let Package Tracker download it from remote Package Repository
+- Remote: let Package Tracker download it from a remote Package Repository

 Details on how to configure each mode are in [CMCONF Global Config]